tower9/hostblock/README.md

 ## Features

- - Parses Apache access_log files to find suspicious activity
+ - Parses Apache Web server access_log files to find suspicious activity
- - Parses SSHd log file to find failed login attempts
+ - Parses SSH server log file to find failed login attempts
  - Runs as daemon
  - Counts failed logins and suspicious activity for each offending IP address
- - Counts refused SSHd connection count for each IP address
+ - Counts refused SSH connections for each IP address
  - Each IP address that has suspicious activity count over configured one is considered evil and is added to access files (/ets/hosts.deny or .htaccess files)
  - Daemon keeps track of parsed file size to parse only new bytes in file not the whole file each time (until file is rotated)
- - Keeps data of all suspicious IP addresses with suspicious/failed login attempt count and date of last attempt
+ - Keeps data of all suspicious IP addresses with suspicious/failed login attempt count and time of last attempt
- - Respects blacklist - IP addresses in this file will be considered as evil permanently
+ - Respects blacklist - IP addresses in this file will be considered as evil permanently, will add all these IP addresses in access files even if no suspicious activity is counted for any of them
- - Respects whitelist - IP addresses in this file will be ignored
+ - Respects whitelist - IP addresses in this file will be ignored, will not add IP addresses to access files that are in whitelist (suspicious activity is still counted)

 ## Setup